ratneshpatelr/Food/README.md

 - State Management: Redux-toolkit

 ## Features:-
-- Shimmer UI
+- Good UI
-- Add to cart
+- Add to cart functionality
-- Get restaurants by current location from Swiggy API & getting the live data.
+- Get restaurants by your preferences.
 - Display them with Area name, Cuisines Category and Ratings.
 - Search Restaurants by Name.
 - For any restaurant, you can checkout all the different type of dishes available with details and prices per quantity.